johnmai-dev/minja-swift/README.md

     .package(url: "https://github.com/johnmai-dev/minja-swift", from: "0.0.1")
 ]
 ```
-and then add `minja-swift` as a dependency for your target:
+And then add `minja-swift` as a dependency for your target:

 ```swift
 targets: [